T-R3x/timecounter/README.md

 ### triggerTickEvent
 Custom event which will be fired on each tick.
 It contains the current time string.

+### triggerResetEvent
+Custom event which will be fired on resetting.
+It contains the reset time string.

 ### formatNumber
 Returns a string with the given number.